DataFEWSion Graduate Traineeship Handbook

 Welcome to the DataFEWSion Graduate Traineeship program at Iowa State University!

 We are honored to have you participating in the program.
-DatFEWSion is one of many NSF graduate traineeship programs in the United States, and we hope you will receive all that is intended in designing the program.
-We also encourage you to bring questions and comments to the DataFEWSion leadership team.
+DataFEWSion is one of many NSF’s graduate traineeship programs in the United States, and we hope you will receive all that is intended in designing the program.
+We also encourage you to bring questions and comments to the DataFEWSion leadership team at any time.

 DataFEWSion Leadership Team:

-Because the DataFEWSion graduate traineeship program continually seeks to improve, some changes may occur in this handbook.
-Students will be alerted to changes, and changes will be posted on the DataFEWSion website at www.datafewsion.iastate.edu.
+Because the DataFEWSion graduate traineeship program continually seeks to improve, changes may occur in this handbook.
+The DataFEWSion website www.datafewsion.iastate.edu will have the most up-to-date version.

 Direct general questions to the DataFEWSion program coordinator: